Mazid2003/AI-Based-Content-analysis/README.md

 This is a project based on Natural Language Processing(NLP). where user can give a input as pdf file and can ask queries related to the content which is present in that pdf file.
-Our model try to answer to those queries and retrieve the content related to that query.
+Our model tries to answer those queries and retrieve the content related to that query.
 In this project, we have used a popular python framework (Flask) which is used to integrate the designing and frontend part of the website

 Here logo_detection_query_model.py is the python file where our NLP model is present.